 To distribute the power to the ESCs, I bought the HK Pilot Power VI Module.
 It was important that the module had the 12V and 5V regulators because the RG20s don’t have internal BECs.
 I don’t like the idea of using ESC based BECs anyway since ESCs can get hot during flight.
 The only problem with the HK Pilot Power VI is that it was too wide for the robocat mounting.
 I used a miniature hacksaw we had in our lab at uni to cut it down to the correct width.
 This worked fine but I had to be careful that I didn’t cut any tracks or short any power planes.
 If I built this quad again I would choose a different power distribution board.

 The quantum FPV bundle was the cheapest I could find.
 It was fun to put together.
-I am one of those people who find two lenses (like using binoculars) difficult so the single screen FPV feels good.
 On the quadcopter side, the camera doesn’t sit comfortably on the robocat frame and is at risk of being knocked in a crash.
 I used some double sided tape and a cut down popsicle stick to put the camera a little further back in the frame so the camera is protected in a crash.

 The Turnigy 6X FHSS transmitter and receiver radio was one of the cheapest I could find.
 I really regret buying these.
 When buying new parts, I will be upgrading my radio first.
 It turns out that if you turn the radio off, the receiver’s outputs default to fully on.
 This is really scary because the first thing I do when I am done flying is to instinctively turn off my remote.
 Seems logical because then you can’t accidentally hit the throttle.
 Well guess what?
 Turning the radio off puts the quad into full throttle – you hear this happen in my video below.